 - WAITER: Would you care to order at this time, sirs… madame?

 - TRENT: Easy, Tess.
 (TO THE WAITER) You’ll have to pardon my companion, she doesn’t take terribly well to being called “madame”.

-- WAITER: Oh, I apologise… Mademoiselle, is it?
-Please forgive the mis-step.
+- WAITER: Oh, I apologize… Mademoiselle, is it?
+Please forgive the misstep.

 - ANTOINE: Hmmm?
 Oh, of course.
 We will have the Chicken Chasseur, I think.

 - TRENT: Now, about the purpose of your visit?